happyfoxstudio/superkit-php/README.md

-mustashed-bear-php
+superkit-php
 ==================

-Mustashed Bear is a tiny framework to make reusable widget.
+SuperKit is a tiny framework to make reusable widget.